What Is Working Capital?

 2. Decrease Late Payments

 Decreasing your accounts receivable cycle makes each sale more profitable and therefore increases working capital.
-You could accomplish this by sending more than one invoice per month with the help of an automated invoicing system.
-Other strategies include offering discounts to customers who pay early or only offering 30-day terms to new customers, or existing customers with flawless payment histories.
+You could accomplish this by sending more than one invoice per month with an automated invoicing system.
+Other strategies include offering discounts to customers who pay early or only offering 30-day terms to new customers or existing customers with flawless payment histories.

 3. Don’t Order Too Much Inventory

 The longer an item sits on your shelves, the less profitable it becomes.
-Most retail-oriented businesses should, therefore, try to only order enough inventory to satisfy the current level of demand.
-Popular tactics for this objective include better forecasting of demand or using lines of credit to practice “last minute” inventory management.
+Therefore, most retail-oriented businesses should only order enough inventory to satisfy the current demand level.
+Popular tactics for this objective include better forecasting of demand or using a business line of credit to practice “last minute” inventory management.
 The latter option would give you extra cash to place orders despite slower revenue or less operational funding at your disposal.